Node.js TCP/IP Networking: OS Sockets & Ports

 });

-net.createServer() creates JavaScript state.
-It stores the connection callback.
-It prepares a server object with stream and event behavior the earlier chapters already covered.
+server.listen(3000, '127.0.0.1');net.createServer() builds JavaScript state.
+It stores the callback that should run for each accepted connection.
+It also prepares a server object with stream and event behavior.

-listen() is where the boundary moves.
-Node asks libuv to create a TCP handle. libuv asks the operating system for a socket.
-The OS creates kernel socket state, assigns a file descriptor to the process, binds the socket to the socket address 127.0.0.1:3000, then marks it as a listening endpoint.
+listen() is the point where that setup becomes real operating-system socket state.
+Node asks libuv to create a TCP handle. libuv asks the OS for a socket.
+The OS creates kernel socket state, assigns a descriptor to the process, binds the socket to 127.0.0.1:3000, then marks it as a listening socket.

-The process now has JavaScript objects in V8, native objects in Node and libuv, and socket state in the kernel.
-Those pieces stay linked by handles and file descriptors.
-JavaScript sees a net.Server. libuv watches readiness.
-The kernel owns the network object that receives connection attempts.
+The process now has JavaScript objects inside V8, native objects inside Node and libuv, and socket state inside the kernel.
+These pieces stay connected through handles and descriptors.
+JavaScript sees a net.Server. libuv watches for readiness.
+The kernel owns the socket that receives connection attempts.

 server.on('listening', () => {